MichaelCmoi/Animal-Map/README.md

 # Animal-Map

 This project has been created on Jupyter Notebook, using Anaconda.
+For the project to work, **.ipynb**, **.csv**, **.db**, and all images included in the AnimalMap file should be loaded into Jupyter Notebook.
+Note that the images should be individually loaded, and not just put in the file.

 This project lets the user manipulate a database containing informations about different **animal species**.
 The user can **add**, **delete**, **modify** species.
 Each species will then be displayed on a **world map**, using markers.
 By clicking on a marker, a small **popup** shows the stored informations about the species.